RobotLeopard86/CacaoEngine/docs/manual/bundles.md

 	* `title`: The user-facing title of your game.
 Shown in the window titlebar.
 	* `version`: The version number of your game build.
 * `binary`: The name of your game binary file to load.
+* `startupWorld`: The resource address of the world to load on startup